helrond/clbsj.org/about/board/matthew-j-m-coomber.md

     title: "Academia.edu Page, Access to some of Coomber’s articles"
     url: "http://www.sau.edu/Academic_Programs/Theology/Faculty/Coomber_Matthew_JM.html"
 ---
 Matthew J.M.
-Coomber is an Associate Professor of Biblical Studies at St. Ambrose University and an Episcopal priest.
-He has served as an activist in various roles, including faith leader, organizer, street medic, and as an organizer of international conferences on Bible and justice.
-His primary areas of research focus on how biblical texts on poverty and economic exploitation can serve as a lens through which to call out and confront injustice in our time.
+Coomber is a professor of biblical studies and an Episcopal priest.
+He has served as an activist in various roles, including faith leader, educator, street medic, and as an organizer/director of international conferences on Bible and social justice.
+His primary focus of research is on how biblical texts addressing poverty and economic exploitation can serve as a lens through which to call out and confront injustice in our time.